Dr. David Durr

 Student Development - Financial Planning Education and Support

-Dr. Durr serves as MSU Director of the CFP Board registered program in personal financial planning.
+Dr. Durr successfully registered a personal financial planning curriculum with the Certified Financial Planner Board of Standards.
 Successful completion of the program qualifies MSU students to sit for the CFP Certification Examination.
-Several Murray State University students met the eligibility requirement in 2011-2012.
+Several Murray State University students meet the eligibility requirements each year.
+Dr. Durr continues to serve as Director of the CFP Board registered program at Murray State University.

 Student Development-Financial Analyst

 Each year Dr. Durr sponsors students who are interested in pursuing the Chartered Financial Analyst (CFA) designation.
-Because he holds the designation, Dr. Durr is able to assist the students in obtaining a CFA Institute Student Scholarship.
-The scholarship allows the students to pursue the CFA certification at a greatly reduced cost.
-Dr. Durr is also instrumental in obtaining study material for the students.
+He uses MSU Foundation resources that are available to him in his capacity as the Bauernfeind Endowed Chair in Investment Management.
+In addition to paying for the student’s registration and examination fees, Dr. Durr is also instrumental in obtaining study material for the students.
 He works with them throughout the year, mentoring them, and monitoring their progress.
-Dr. Durr sponsored five students for the 2011-2012 academic year for the CFA Level One Examinations.
-He also worked with two students who took the CFA Level Two Examination.
-He is thoroughly familiar with the CFP Curriculum as co-author of Dalton CFA Review – Study Notes, Volumes I and II, published by Dalton Publications, 2001 (Revised in 2002).
+Dr. Durr is quite familiar with the CFP Curriculum.
+He is a co-author of CFA Level One review material (Dalton CFA Review – Study Notes, Volumes I and II, published by Dalton Publications, 2001 (Revised in 2002)).

 TVA Investment Challenge